 I trained in Integrative and Existential Psychotherapy at the School of Psychotherapy & Counselling Psychology at Regent’s College in London.
-I am a Member of the British Association for Counselling and Psychotherapy and I work within the BACP Ethical Framework.
+I’m a Registered Member of the British Association for Counselling and Psychotherapy and I work within the BACP Ethical Framework.t

-I believe strongly that it's the client who's the expert on their own feelings and experiences, and my job is to help them to focus on those, rather than coming to them with any theoretical ideas of my own of what may be causing their difficulties.
-For some people, coming to counselling is the first time that they may have ever been able to learn to feel and understand their emotions in detail, rather than trying to run away or cope with them by blocking them out.
-Although this can be a difficult process it can also be a very rewarding one and can lead to a real change in outlook, strength and ability to cope.
+For some people, coming to counselling is the first time that they may have ever been really listened to.
+It can help you learn to feel and understand your emotions rather than trying to run away or cope with them by blocking them out.
+Although this can be a difficult process it can also feel really rewarding and can lead to a change in outlook, strength and ability to cope.

 This work can help with a wide range of different issues including:

 * addictions of many different types

 * anger management

 * bereavement and other types of loss and grief

 * the effects of bullying, past or present